neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.args`

-Mapping of values that will be passed to the actions as arguments.
+**Optional** Mapping of values that will be passed to the actions as arguments.
 This should correspond to [`inputs`](actions-syntax.md#inputs) defined in the action file.
+Each value should be a string.

 **Example:**